• Visit

 Family Sundays

 On Story Sundays, children in grades 1-8 begin in worship with the congregation in the Sanctuary.
-After the opening hymn, prayers, and story for all ages, Workshop Rotation children (grades 1-5) proceed with their Journey Guides to their classrooms for religious education programming while junior high youth (grades 6-8) remain in the Sanctuary for the entire worship service.
+After the opening hymn, prayers, and story for all ages, Workshop Rotation children (grades 1-5) proceed with their Journey Guides to their classrooms for religious education programming while middle school youth (grades 6-8) remain in the Sanctuary for the entire worship service.

 All rights reserved.